Vyral/joe-corbisiero/_posts/2022-08-26-understanding-the-housing-market-data.md

 11:46 — Wrapping up&nbsp;

-All that being said, I first want to say that if you’re in the market, I recommend you buy now.
+All that being said, if you’re in the market, I recommend you buy now.
 Secondly, I advise everyone to be well-informed by trusted sources.
-If you have any questions about this stuff, call or text my team or me anytime.
+If you have any questions, call or text my team or me anytime.
 We would love to hear from you\!&nbsp;